Schuylkill and Susquehanna Navigation Company: Legacy

-The golden link

 During this same period (1789-1820), the focus of Philadelphia mercantile interests was central Pennsylvania and its vast Susquehanna watershed draining two-thirds of Pennsylvania.
 Pennsylvania however, was so situated physiographically that most of its trade was carried out of the State away from its chief city and the Federal capital, Philadelphia by its two rivals; Baltimore at the base of the Susquehanna system and Albany on the north.
 It was estimated that half of the produce shipped down the Susquehanna river ultimately went to Baltimore, not Philadelphia.
 Throughout this period, it was argued by men such as Samuel Breck and William Duane that connecting the Schuylkill and Susquehanna rivers would solve all these problems and assure Philadelphia that its trade would be secured and enlarged.
 Breck also advocated for improving the Schuylkill river, but he noted that ...